bramley/phplist-plugin-oauth2/README.md

 ## Version history ##

     version         Description
-    1.4.0+20230523  Display process bounces with OAuth2 menu only when MANUALLY_PROCESS_BOUNCES is enabled 1.3.2+20230520  Derive the redirect URL
+    1.4.1+20230602  Allow more than one mailbox to be specified and processed 1.4.0+20230523  Display process bounces with OAuth2 menu only when MANUALLY_PROCESS_BOUNCES is enabled 1.3.2+20230520  Derive the redirect URL
     1.3.1+20221119  Log request and response messages